 These adjustment layers are easy to use and can help make the difference between good and great.
 But, you need a good, well-composed image to start with.

-The types of lighting you use are very important.
+The types of lighting you use are important.
 Each source needs to have the correct setting to make the scenes look realistic.
-A mixture of different light sources, for example, natural and tungsten could be difficult to manage later on.
+A mixture of different light sources—natural and tungsten, for example—could be difficult to manage later on.

 On top of that, white balance needs to be correct in each and every image you capture.
-If not, correcting it afterward in post-production could be timeconsuming and troublesome.
+If not, correcting it afterwards in post-production could be time-consuming and difficult.

 All of these things affect the color in your image before you even start.
 The color in each scene needs to be well represented, depending on the style of your image.